 The Giants Theme makes relatively few, but extremely significant, appearances throughout the game, and can be heard on the album in “Lullaby of the Giants,” “A Giant’s Prayer,” “Stone Mason,” and “The Ninth Realm.”

-The narrative jumps into high gear when Kratos is visited by a mysterious character known initially as The Stranger.
+The narrative jumps into high gear when Kratos is visited by a mysterious character known initially as The Stranger, who is later revealed to be Baldur.
 This character evolves into the story’s primary antagonist, and his scenes are underscored with his theme.

-The Stranger is a threat because he is fast, and immune to pain.
+Baldur is a threat because he is fast, and immune to pain.
 Inspired by the character’s wiry build, I wrote a theme that was nimble, quick, and capable of rapid harmonic and melodic pivots.
 The harmonic structure jumps between distantly related minor chords (Ebm, Cm, Gm and Bm) as a boxer hops back and forth on two feet, and the melody doubles back on itself, repeating similar figures, but tweaking them to sustain tension.
 The harmonic language subconsciously heightens the weirdness and tension.
-These qualities, inspired by the character’s physicality, give the Stranger Theme a frantic energy.
+These qualities, inspired by the character’s physicality, give the Baldur a frantic energy.